tstillwell/appengine_multiblog/README.md

 the gcloud command line tool and the code in this repo - you will probably want to customize it first.

+If you want to customize / test the app before deploying, you will need to use the App Engine SDK which includes a local development server so you can simulate App Engine on your system.

 #### Local Development Server
 To customize the app and test it locally